Sheet Pan Lemon Chicken Dinner

 - In a small bowl stir together olive oil, 3 tbsp lemon juice (save the extra 1 tbsp for later), onion powder, garlic powder, salt, and dried basil.
 Pour mixture over the chicken, green beans, and potatoes on the baking sheet.
 Stir so everything is coated and then spread out all ingredients in a single layer.

-- Bake for 20 – 25 minutes.
-(20 is perfect for my oven.)
-Chicken will be cooked through (but white) and potatoes will be softened.
-You can serve as is but if you’d like to get a bit of browning on everything carefully move the oven rack up to the top.
+- Bake for 20 minutes or until chicken is cooked through and veggies are tender.
+You can serve as is but if you'd like to get a bit of browning on everything carefully move the oven rack up to the top.
 Turn the broiler on high.
-Broil for about 2 minutes (check it so you don’t burn anything).
+Broil for about 2 minutes (check it so you don't burn anything).

 - Remove pan from oven.
 Drizzle remaining 1 tbsp of lemon juice.
 Optional: top with any chopped fresh herbs you have.
 (I like rosemary or basil here.)
 Serve!